Three Speed April 2021 is happening Thursday April 1st through Friday April 30th. All times local.

 The Bike Overnight can either be a camping trip or to indoor lodging.
 The ride doesn’t need to be epic, but you’ll need to be able to hit these points to qualify:

-- The ride must be at least three miles (one way).
+- The ride must be at least five miles/eight kilometres (one way).

 - You must spend one full night at the destination.
 (Yes you can arrive after sunset and leave before sunrise.)

 - You must (theoretically) pay for your night’s stay.
-This means you can not just simply ride over to your friend’s or family’s house and crash for the night or camp in their backyard.
 The place has to be a legitimate lodging facility if it is indoors, or a campground you pay for if it’s outside.
 (I consider AirBnB to be a “legitimate lodging facility” as well.)
 Saying that, you don’t have to exactly “pay”.
 You can stealth camp or use a free camping spot if you are staying outside (though you have to be a bit more creative than “in the woods down the street”), or use a free hospitality service like Warmshowers or Couchsurfing if you are staying indoors.
 (If you do use Warmshowers, Couchsurfing, and the like, the host cannot be a friend.)

 - This ride must be self-contained, meaning you will need to carry everything you need on your bike.
 No vehicle support allowed or “dropping off” of stuff in advance, but yes you can buy things along the way.